 - a) Net Assets Without Donor Restriction Net assets that are not subject to donor-imposed stipulations. - b) Net Assets With Donor Restrictions Net assets whose use is limited by donor-imposed time and/or purpose restrictions.

 3. Contributed Nonfinancial Assets:

 The Organization reports contributed nonfinancial assets in accordance with FASB ASU 2020-07.
-See Note E for a description and categories of non-financial asset contributed during 2022.

 NOTE A - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued):

 4. Functional Expenses